Roofing CRM Software: Top 5 Picks Compared for 2026

 – Beautiful customer-facing proposals

-– Built-in aerial measurements (no need for separate EagleView/Hover subscription)
+– Built-in aerial measurements — no separate subscription needed

 – Material visualizer lets customers see different shingle options on their actual roof